supposedly/joffrey/README.md

     - `OR`: Clumps together entities of which *at least one* must appear.
 An ORed entity is excused from being invoked if it is part of a satisfied XOR clump (i.e. exactly one other member of its XOR clump appeared).
     - `XOR`: Clumps together entities of which *at most one* can appear.
-An XORed entity is allowed to appear alongside more than one other if it satisfies an AND clump (i.e. all other members of its AND clump appeared) or if it is `required`.
+An XORed entity is allowed to appear alongside more than one other if it satisfies an AND clump (i.e. all other members of its AND clump appeared).
 - `command`:
     Returns a sub-parser of this parser.
 When a command is detected in parsing input, parsing of its parent's options is abandoned and everything to the right is passed to the subparser instance.